DJF3/Webex-Message-space-archiver/README.md

 1. Make sure you meet the requirements

-2. Run the script to create the configuration file "webexteamsarchive-config.ini" (if it does not exist)
+2. Run the script to _create the configuration file_ "webexspacearchive-config.ini" (if it does not exist)

-3. Update your developer token in the webexteamsarchive-config.ini file.
+3. In the webexspacearchive-config.ini file, update your developer token.
 Save the file.

 4. Now you can:
-* Run the script to archive a space.
+* Run the script with a search argument as a parameter to find the space ID.
+Example: 'python webex-space-archive.py spacename'
-* Run the script with your search argument as a parameter to find the right space ID.
-Example: python webex-teams-space-archive.py customername
+* Run the script without parameters to archive a space that is configured in the .ini file.